urieknopf/mod-dog-api/README.md

 ## To set up a local enviroment of the application, please remain in the ride at all times and do the following:

 ### Step 1: Acquire code
-- Clone the repository to your local machine [more informatio at this tutorial](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)
+Clone the repository to your local machine [more information at this tutorial](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository)

 ### Step 2: Get your docker on
 Make sure that docker works on your machine [more info about docker here](https://docs.docker.com/)